 To participate in Title IV Programs, an institution must be authorized to offer its programs by the relevant state education agencies in the state in which it is physically located, be accredited by an accrediting commission recognized by the DOE and be certified as eligible by the DOE.
-The DOE will certify an institution to participate in Title IV Programs only after the institution has demonstrated compliance with the Higher Education Act of 1965, as amended, or the HEA, and the DOE's extensive regulations regarding institutional eligibility.
+The DOE will certify an institution to participate in Title IV Programs only after reviewing and approving an institution's application to participate in the Title IV Programs.
 The DOE defines an institution to consist of both a main campus and its additional locations, if any.
-Under this definition, for DOE purposes, we had the following 18 institutions as of December 31, 2011, collectively consisting of 18 main campuses and 28 additional locations:
+Under this definition, for DOE purposes, we had the following 14 institutions as of December 31, 2012, collectively consisting of 14 main campuses and 24 additional locations:

 Brand Main Campus(es) Additional Location(s)

 Lincoln Technical Institute Union, NJ Mahwah, NJ

 Queens, NY

-Philadelphia, PA

 Allentown, PA

 Edison, NJ Moorestown, NJ

 Paramus, NJ

 Philadelphia, PA (Center City)

 Philadelphia, PA (Northeast)

-Somerville, MA Lowell, MA

-Lincoln, RI Marietta, GA
+Lincoln, RI Marietta, GA 1

-Brockton, MA
+, Brockton, MA

-Henderson, NV (Green Valley)
+Henderson, NV (Green Valley) 2

-Las Vegas, NV (Summerlin)
+Las Vegas, NV (Summerlin) 2

-Las Vegas, NV (Aliante)
+Las Vegas, NV (Aliante) 2

+Somerville, MA 4

+Lowell, MA 4

 New Britain, CT Shelton, CT

-, Cromwell, CT

-Hamden, CT
+, Hamden, CT

+Philadelphia, PA 3

-East Windsor, CT ·
+East Windsor, CT 3

+Melrose Park, IL ^{1,3}

-Hartford, CT Suffield, CT
+Hartford, CT ,

 South Plainfield, NJ

-Fern Park, FL Seminole, FL
+Fern Park, FL

 , ,

 Lincoln College of Technology Indianapolis, IN Nashville, TN

-5 G. • Grand Prairie, TX
+r Grand Prairie, TX

-Melrose Park, IL ,

 Columbia, MD

 Denver, CO

 West Palm Beach, FL

-Dayton, OH Cincinnati, OH (Vine Street)

-5 Franklin, OH

-Cincinnati, OH (Northland Blvd.)
+Dayton, OH Cincinnati, OH (Northland Blvd.)

-Florence, KY
+24, 611 Florence, KY

 Toledo, OH

-Columbus, OH

 Cleveland, OH

+210.10111111111111111111111111111111111

-Lincoln College of New England Southington, CT Suffield, CT
+Lincoln College of New England

-Hartford, CT
+Southington, CT